Close Icon

 The initial costs of running a holiday let are usually the most expensive part of the process.
 Once the main things have been paid for, things tend to settle down into more manageable payments.
 Our list below gives you an idea of the initial costs involved.

 Whether you’re a cash buyer or plan to take out a mortgage, this is going to be the one of the biggest costs of running a holiday let.
 Make sure to set yourself a budget on what to spend and stick to that budget when viewing properties.
 It’s easy to get carried away looking for your ideal holiday home, but you need to keep in mind how much it’s going to cost you.
-According to Zoopla, The average sold price for a property in Lake District in the last 12 months is £301,000, dated Sept 2024.
+According to Rightmove, the average sold price across all properties in the Lake District over the past year was £298,932.

-If you’re looking to take out a mortgage, there are many building societies who cater for holiday let mortgages but we also recommend speaking to Holiday Cottage Mortgages, who specialise in holiday lets.
+If you’re looking to take out a mortgage, there are many building societies who cater for holiday let mortgages, we also recommend speaking to Holiday Cottage Mortgages, who specialise in holiday lets.

 Credit: Billion Photos